Matilene Berryman: Legal career

 Berryman was admitted to the District of Columbia Bar on January 10, 1975.
 Shortly after, she established a legal practice in civil, environmental, and marine law.
 According to the National Association for Personal Injury Lawyers, she began practicing full-time as a solo practitioner in 1983.
 She specialized in probate law but also worked in personal injury law.
 Berryman was disbarred from practicing law in 2000 for commingling estate funds with her own and failing to fulfill the legal duties due to her client.

 Publications

-Berryman wrote a book entitled Science of man's environment : principles of science and technology for environmental, marine, engineering, and ocean science technology, which was published in 1986.
+Berryman authored Lecture Notes on Underwater Sound in 1965 and Summary of Tides and Currents in 1967, both of which were published by the United States Naval Oceanographic Office.
+Berryman wrote a textbook entitled Science of Man's Environment: principles of science and technology for environmental, marine, engineering, and ocean science technology, which was published in 1986.
+Also in 1986, Berryman reorganized part of Science of Man's Environment to publish Impact of Man on the Environment: Pollution and Radiation, which is about environmental law.
+In 1978, Berryman published Education--The Bridge to Ocean Exploration detailing the Marine Science Technology program at the University of the District of Columbia.
+Berryman wrote a paper called Tidal Energy and the Energy Crisis--An Assessment of Technology and the Interrelationship in 1979, discussing the energy crisis with a focus on tidal energy.

 Family

-Berryman had two daughters, D’Michele Berryman (1957-1995), was an engineer and attorney, and Dr. Sherrill Berryman Johnson (1947-2010), was a research scholar, dance artist, and educator.
+Berryman had two daughters with Samuel T. Berryman, Dr. Sherrill Berryman Johnson and D'Michelle Berryman.
+Dr. Sherrill Berryman Johnson (1947–2010) had a career as a professor at Howard University teaching dance, established Howard University's first degree program in dance, and acted as a cultural activist by teaching and researching international dance.
+D'Michelle Berryman (1957–1995) worked in the marine field, was a lawyer, and an engineer.
+Berryman was involved with both of her children's practices and was also involved with the community through the Shiloh Baptist Church of Washington, DC.

 Death

-She died on May 6, 2003.
+She died on May 6, 2003, in Washington D.C.
 Her personal papers were donated to the Moorland-Spingarn Research Center in 2010.